passportmidi/capstone-project-frontend/README.md

-# Project Title
+# RecipeWizard

 ## Overview

 <!-- What is your app?
 Give a brief description in a couple of sentences. -->

-Ingredient Weight Calculator (name subject to change) is an application that allows bakers to convert between cups and grams quickly and easily when measuring ingredients.
+RecipeWizard is an application that allows bakers to convert between cups and grams quickly and easily when measuring ingredients.

 ### Problem Space